leanstacks/react-starter-kit/.github/ISSUE_TEMPLATE/bug.md

 ### Expected behavior

-A clear and concise description of what you expected to happen.
+_Provide a clear and concise description of what you expected to happen._

 ### Screenshots

-If applicable, add screenshots to help explain your problem.
+_If applicable, add screenshots to help explain your problem._

 ### Environment